 Antigens have been dried onto the inner wall of the blood collection tubes, so it is essential that the contents of the tubes be thoroughly mixed with the blood.
 For blood directly drawn into the QFT-Plus Blood Collection Tubes, the QFT-Plus Blood Collection Tubes must be transferred to a 37°C incubator as soon as possible and within 16 hours of collection.
 Alternatively, blood may be collected into a single lithium-heparin tube for storage prior to transfer to QFT-Plus Blood Collection Tubes and incubation.
-Blood specimens collected in lithium-heparin tubes can be stored up to 12 hours at room temperature (17-25°C) followed by transfer to QFT-Plus Blood Collection Tubes, or blood specimens in lithium-heparin tubes can be transferred to QFT-Plus Blood Collection Tubes directly after collection.
-Blood specimens in lithium-heparin tubes may also be stored at 2-8 °C for up to 48 hours prior to transfer to the QFT-Plus Blood Collection Tubes.
-Refer to section "Blood collection into a single lithium-heparin tube and then transfer to QFT-Blood Collection Tubes", page 20.
+Blood specimens collected in lithium-heparin tubes can be stored up to 12 hours at room temperature (17-25°C) followed by transfer to QFT-Plus Blood Collection Tubes, or blood specimens in lithium-heparin tubes can be stored at 2-8 °C for up to 48 hours prior to transfer to the QFT-Plus Blood Collection Tubes.
+Refer to section "Blood collection into a single lithium-heparin tube and then transfer to QFT-Blood Collection Tubes.", page 20.

-Important: Blood collection tubes (QFT-Plus Blood Collection Tubes for direct draw, or lithium-heparin tubes when blood is collected into a single lithium-heparin tube initially) should be at room temperature $(17-25^{\circ}\text{C}/62.6-77^{\circ}\text{F})$ at the time of blood collection.
+Important: Blood collection tubes (QFT-Plus Blood Collection Tubes for direct draw, or lithium-heparin tubes when blood is collected into a single lithium-heparin tube initially) should be at room temperature $(17-25^{\circ}C/62.6-77^{\circ}F)$ at the time of blood collection.